 Raj Nathan suggests that different people use different measurements.

-As Raj says, “The big thing for an executive sponsor is to recognize they can not make the impossible happen.
+Raj Nathan suggests the big thing for an executive sponsor is to recognize they cannot make the impossible happen.

 Raj Nathan suggests the perfect executive sponsor

 Raj Nathan suggests a proxy works if it is not really a proxy, but a delegation of authority.

 Raj Nathan suggests having the stripes makes a big difference.
 Often during a project the peer groups have conflicts and do not agree on issues before them."

 Raj Nathan suggests executive sponsors need to set limits on their time.